Tempest (1982 film): Background

 The picture was filmed on location, including: Alypa Beach on the Mani Peninsula of the Peloponnesus; Athens, Greece; Atlantic City, New Jersey; and New York City, New York.
-Susan Sarandon’s character’s last name, Tomalin, is her own maiden name.
-She took her husband’s last name when she married Chris Sarandon.

-The film contains multiple scenes in which the World Trade Center is visible, including a flyover of New York City near the end of the film when Philip, Antonia and Miranda travel back to New York.
-The aerial footage is accompanied by the song Manhattan, sung by Dinah Washington.
+Susan Sarandon's character's last name, Tomalin, is her own maiden name.
+She took her husband's last name when she married Chris Sarandon.
+The aerial footage of New York City at the end is accompanied by the song Manhattan, sung by Dinah Washington.

 Distribution

 The film premiered in the United States on August 13, 1982.

 It was screened at various film festivals, including: the Venice Film Festival, Italy; the Toronto International Film Festival, Canada; the Davao City Film Festival, Philippines; and others.